satyajeetramnit/DSAlgoPatterns/Arrays & Hashing/Subarrays/Substrings/Minimum Window Substring/README.md

 ✅ **Frequency Matching:** Uses hash maps to ensure that the current window meets all character frequency requirements.
 ✅ **Optimal Performance:** Achieves **O(m + n)** time complexity, well suited for large input sizes.
 ✅ **Real-World Use:** The approach is analogous to quickly finding a targeted segment in a larger sequence—just like streamlining a shopping trip.

-Happy Coding and best of luck as you continue expanding your repository!